openframeworks/ofBook/chapters/animation/chapter.md

 yPos = yOrig + radius * sin(angle);
 ```

 This allows us to create something moving in a circular way.
-In the circle example, I will animate using this approach.
+In the circle example (**12_sinExample_circlePlusPath**), I will animate using this approach.

 ```cpp
 float xorig = 500;